Shopgirl: Production

+Reception

+Box office

-The film grossed $10,284,523 in the US and $1,303,682 in foreign markets for a total worldwide box office of $11,588,205.
+The film grossed $10,284,523 in the United States and Canada, and $1,390,638 in other territories, for a total worldwide box office of $11,675,161.

-Critical reception
+Critical response

-On Rotten Tomatoes the film has an approval rating of 61% based on 155 reviews, with an average rating of 6.30/10.
-The site's consensus states: "Shopgirl is precariously slight, but it has some intriguing moments, and Danes is luminous."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 61% based on 155 reviews, with an average rating of 6.3/10.
+The website's critics consensus reads, "Shopgirl is precariously slight, but it has some intriguing moments, and Danes is luminous."
 On Metacritic it has a score of 62 out of 100 based on 37 reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

 Roger Ebert gave the film 3.5 out of 4 stars.

-In his review in The New York Times, A. O. Scott called the film "elegant and exquisitely tailored ... both funny and sweetly sad" and added, "[It] is a resolutely small movie, finely made and perhaps a bit fragile.
+In his review for The New York Times, A. O. Scott called the film "elegant and exquisitely tailored ... both funny and sweetly sad" and added, "[It] is a resolutely small movie, finely made and perhaps a bit fragile.
 Under the pressure of too much thought, it might buckle and splinter; the characters might look flimsy, their comings and goings too neatly engineered, their lovability assumed rather than proven.
 And it's true that none of them are perfect.
 From where I sit, though, the film they inhabit comes pretty close."

 Mick LaSalle of the San Francisco Chronicle described it as "a film of wisdom, emotional subtlety and power ... directed with a rare combination of delicacy and decisiveness."

 In Variety, Joe Leydon observed, "Martin hits all the right notes while subtly conveying both the appealing sophistication and the purposeful reserve of Ray.
 But he cannot entirely avoid being overshadowed by Danes' endearingly vulnerable, emotionally multifaceted and fearlessly open performance.
 (In a few scenes, she appears so achingly luminescent it's almost heartbreaking to watch her.)
 The two stars bring out the very best in each other, particularly in a poignant final scene."

 Carina Chocano of the Los Angeles Times said the film is "like Pygmalion for the upper-middle-brow business class flier.
 Which isn't to say it's bad.
 On the contrary, it's smart, spare, elegant and understated ...
 Danes can fill a scene with one wounded glance, and her body language alone conveys a richness of character that makes an otherwise not very expressive character mesmerizing."